emirmasood/HeatNet/models/README.md

 # Models

-This folder contains all trained model checkpoints and it consists of the following subdirectories:
+This folder contains all trained model checkpoints.

 ## Folder structure